underthecode/github-fetcher/README.md

 ## requirements

-#### a full stack app that retrieves GitHub API data, stores in database && renders on client, where:
+#### a single-page app that fetches GitHub users and adds repos to database, where:

 - view displays Top 25 repos in database sorted by Stars
 - React.js code bundles with Webpack